September 27, 2022By Jon Hom 0 Comment

 Did you grow up watching your favorite musicians tear it up in the recording studio, hoping you could one day do the same?

 Throughout most of modern history, recording demos and tracks at home on a limited budget was as rudimentary as holding a tape deck up to your amp (or maybe a mini-disc player if you were lucky!).
 Just the thought of having an affordable recording setup would be a dream come true.
 Lucky enough for us, that dream can easily be achieved today.
 What a time to be alive!

 Looking to deck out an affordable home recording studio?
 Let this be your guide.

 Must Have Guitar Recording Equipment For Your Home Studio

 May we also remind you that our Spark practice amp can also double as an audio interface?
 There’s a USB output on the back of the cabinet that you can easily plug into your computer.
 Enjoy all the world-class tone and awesome features that Spark has to offer while also having the ability to lay down your tracks.
-If you already own an interface with mic inputs (hint, the Focusrite mentioned above), you could even mic your Spark to capture the more natural and organic room acoustics with a studio microphone.
+Bonus: now you can personalize your Spark, too.

 Buy here: www.positivegrid.com/spark/

 Remember the good old days when computer speakers were basically 2 tin cans encased in cheap plastic?
 Or maybe two tiny speakers accompanied by a giant subwoofer that your downstairs neighbors were huge fans of.
 Anyway, back to the point – you can’t properly record and mix your songs without an accurate representation of your sound.
 That’s what monitor speakers are for, and the PreSonus Eris E8 XT Studio Monitors fit that bill perfectly.
 When you're ready to set up your very own music studio at home, these are the monitors for you.